urbanbigdatacentre/ubdc-web-starter-kit/README.md

 > ### 🚨 ...
 Don't Forget

-In order to use the Nhost dashboard, you need to run the [Hasura console locally from the Hasura CLI](https://hasura.io/docs/latest/hasura-cli/commands/hasura_console/):
+In order to use the Nhost dashboard, (from the `/nhost` directory) you need to run the [Hasura console locally from the Hasura CLI](https://hasura.io/docs/latest/hasura-cli/commands/hasura_console/):

 ```sh

 hasura console
 ```